One of Brisbane Northside’s Leading Family Law Firms

 The division of property after separation can be particularly stressful and difficult territory to navigate.
 It is important to know your legal rights and find out what you are entitled too.

-You may need to get some preliminary legal advice from reliable lawyers in order to know what is the best way forward in your property settlement.
+You may need to get some preliminary legal advice from reliable family law firms in order to know what is the best way forward in your property settlement.

-It may be possible to come to an agreement outside of court however if both parties are not agreeable, and depending on the length of the relationship, whether children are involved, the parties contributions and the amount of assets involved then you may need the advice of a lawyer.
+It may be possible to come to an agreement outside of court however if both parties are not agreeable, and depending on the length of the relationship, whether children are involved, the parties contributions and the amount of assets involved then you may need the advice of family lawyers.

 The Family Court determines the way property is divided between married persons and de facto partners after separation depends on the Family Law Act 1975.